rinzool/airflow-extension/README.md

 Compatible with Chrome and Firefox.
 This extension has been tested on the following Airflow versions:
 - 2.2.2
+- 2.6.3

 This extension is not available on Chrome and Firefox stores.
-You'll need to build it yourself.
+You'll need to build it yourself, you'll see how in the [Installation section](#installation).

 ## Features
 ### Highlight DAGs